ctdupuis/highest_grossing_films/README.md

 # Films

 This gem provides a list of the top selling films by year of user's choice according to themoviedb.com.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/highest_grossing_films`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Some of the older movies on the website (anything before 1975) may not have some of the information available or some information may display as 0.

 ## Installation